 One main difference is between closed and open systems.
 Closed being the routs that go between two set points, such as dairy logistics between farm and factory.
-Here charging stations can easily be planned because you know from of main barriers to overcome to succeed. the start what capacity will be needed Henrik Gillström is now eager to collabat what point.
-The open systems are the orate with SEC's partners and will reach harder ones. out through workshops and presentations throughout the rest of the project.
+Here charging stations can easily be planned because you know from of main barriers to overcome to succeed. the start what capacity will be needed at what point.
+The open systems are the harder ones.

-"For example, when you do long-distance transports, or transportation with multiple delivery stops, it may be hard to know beforehand where you will be when you need to charge.
-Is it for instance possible Logistic companies are not yet engaged to charge at your customers location?
+"For example, when you do long-distance transports, or transportation with multiple delivery stops, it may be hard to know beforehand where you will be when you to charge at your customers location?
 We need to understand more than just the transportation part of it.
 Customers can become providers and the whole logistics chain may be involving new stakeholders and services.
 Perhaps logistics companies have to start collaborating and share data with their customers, energy companies and grid owners in a new way", says Henrik Gillström.